 college, which may include loans, grants, scholarships, and work-study.
 Financial aid can be based on financial need or on merit.
 To determine financial need, the federal

-To get an idea of how much aid your child might be eligible for at a particular college, you can use a net price calculator, which is available on every college website.
-The bottom line, though, is to beware of too much borrowing.
+To get an idea of how much grant aid your child might be eligible for at a particular college, you can use a net price calculator, which is available on every college website.
+The bottom line, though, is to beware of too much borrowing to pay for college.
 Excessive student loan debt — and parent debt — can negatively affect borrowers for years.
-The lesson?
 The

-more you save now, the less you and your child will need to fund later.
+more you save now, the less you and your child will potentially need to borrow later.